 He believed that the key to a good library is the subtle pangs of regret and ambition you feel when you blithely stroll past it.
 It should solely exist as an example of all the things we don’t know.
 Our library should be stocked with mystery, and it should flower topics that we are novices on.
-It should exist as a cerebral chin-check, or in the words of the prophet Kendrick, a reminder to be humble, bitch.
+It should exist as a cerebral chin-check.

 We tend to treat our knowledge as personal property to be protected and defended,” statistician Nassim Nicholas Taleb writes.
 “It is an ornament that allows us to rise in the pecking order.
 So this tendency to offend Eco’s library sensibility by focusing on the known is a human bias that extends to our mental operations.
 (It should be) the more you know, the larger the rows of unread books you possess.
 Let us call this collection of unread books an antilibrary.”

 Simply put, Tsundoku be damned.
 I will get to my pile, and I will build another.